1. The Problem: Setup Decisions Lock the Outcome

 Q12: Who decides whether my suite is legal—RTB, the City, or insurance?

-Legality is primarily a municipal building/permitting matter; safety requirements flow from building code; insurance coverage depends on your policy terms and disclosure.
-RTB focuses on tenancy rights/terms, but suite legality can become relevant in disputes.
+Legality is primarily a municipal building/permitting matter; safety requirements flow from building code; insurance coverage depends on policy terms and disclosure.
+RTB focuses on tenancy rights/terms, but legality can become relevant in disputes.

-Q13: What is the minimum “paper trail” I should keep for a suite or bedroom conversion?
+Q13: What is the minimum paper trail I should keep for a suite or bedroom conversion?

 Q14: What’s the difference between a repair and an improvement for CRA purposes?